redashu/k8s/README.md

  ```
  [root@master ~]# yum  install  docker kubeadm  -y
  ```
+ ## if kubeadm is not present in your repo
+ you can browse this link [kubernetes repo](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)  <br/>

  ## Start service of docker & kubelet in all the nodes
  ```
  [root@master ~]# systemctl enable --now  docker kubelet